dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 But I think there's still some truth it in: if you experience some increasing pain gradually enough, you may not realizing how much you are actually suffering until it's too late.
 At least it's what happened to me.

-Let's start at the beginning, before we start talking about Rust, refactoring, performance bugs and the weaknesses of the human mind.
+Let's start at the begining, before we start talking about Rust, refactoring, performance bugs and the weaknesses of the human mind.

 # Part 1: The setup